 Store-bought REDUCED SUGAR Ketchup

 Well, what about the sugar-free ketchup options that are already conveniently made and can just be bought?
-Well, we're sorry to burst your bubble, but those have sugar, too.
-Even worse, they contain artificial sugar, which many consider to be even worse than regular old sugar.
-If you aren't familiar with the many different names sugar goes by, we've compiled a post of the 94 Different Names of Sugar to make it a little easier.
+Sorry to burst your bubble, but those have sugar, too!
+Potentially even worse, they contain artificial sugar, which many consider to be even worse than regular old sugar.

 Here are the ingredients in Heinz™ Reduced Sugar Tomato Ketchup, including sucralose: